SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Common-Issues.md

 ## Unplaceable blocks

-If you encounter a location that seems empty but will cancel your action when you try to place any block there you're probably looking at a ghost Slimefun block.<br> This means a Slimefun item used to be placed there (usually an [android](https://github.com/Slimefun/Slimefun4/wiki/Androids) or a [cargo component](https://github.com/Slimefun/Slimefun4/wiki/Cargo-Management)) and its data was not correctly removed.
+If you encounter a location that seems empty but will cancel your action when you try to place any block there you're probably looking at a ghost Slimefun block.

+This means a Slimefun item used to be placed there (usually an [android](https://github.com/Slimefun/Slimefun4/wiki/Androids) or a [cargo component](https://github.com/Slimefun/Slimefun4/wiki/Cargo-Management)) and its data was not correctly removed.

 ### How to fix this (Isolated block)